feliperomero3/angular-sportsstore/README.md

 3. Open a second terminal and execute `npm run build` and then `npm run start` to build and start the application respectively.
 4. Navigate to `http://localhost:4200/`.

-This project has following npm scripts:
+This project has the following npm scripts:

 - `npm run start` starts the app locally on default port (4200).
 - `npm run test` runs the unit tests.